ChristianMic/ECE410-Spring/cf02/analysis/parition_rationale.md

-a) I will be accelerating the kernels MaxPool2D.forward and MaxPool2D.backward.
-The roofline analysis
-shows that both kernels are memory bound, and could benefit from acceleration targeting memory operations.

-b) The software baseline will continue to handel all computational operations within the system.

-c) The interface bandwidtch would need to be greater greater than 41.6GB/s, otherwise it will become bottlenecked

-d) The kernels are memory bound on my current hardware.
-The accelerated hardware I expect to still be memory bound, it will loosen the bottleneck allowing a higher arithmetic intensity.

-The kernels that I will be accelerating with my co-processor chiplet are MaxPool2D.forward and MaxPool2D.backward.
-These are two most dominant kernels within the system, making them an obvious target for acceleration.
-The roofline analysis shows that both of the kernels are memory bound and quite far left from the ridge point.
-Due to this, I believe both kernels could benefit from acceleration targeting memory operations.
-Since the chiplet will be accelerating only memory based operations, the software will still continue to handle all computational operations.
-I am certain the software will be able to handle this as the current kernels are far to the left of the ridge point indicating that the kernels are not bottlenecked by computational operations.

-To accomplish this, the chiplet will need an interface with a bandwidth greater than my hardware's 41.6GB/s rate.
-If this is not followed, the system will become interface bound.
-The interface that fits this requirement is the UCIe which has a bandwidth up to ~100GB/s.
-Although the chiplet will improve performance and shift arithmetic intensity of both kernels towards the ridge point, the memory demand is so high that I expect the kernels will still be memory bound when accelerated.

 The kernels that I will be accelerating with my co-processor chiplet are MaxPool2D.forward and MaxPool2D.backward.
 These two are the most dominant kernels within the system (~14% ~7% total runtime respectively) adding up to 21% of total
 run time.
 The roofline analysis shows that both kernels are memory bound and are underperforming when it comes to memory